-Stripe partnered with Edgar, Dunn & Company to analyze the top 100 ecommerce websites in the United States and Canada-based on online sales volume from Statista.
+Stripe partnered with Edgar, Dunn & Company to analyse the top 100 ecommerce websites in each of eight countries-France, Germany, Italy, the Netherlands, Poland, Spain, Sweden, and the UK-based on online sales volume from Statista.
 Where the number of websites was not sufficient, we augmented the sample with the top websites by online traffic according to Similarweb.

-We tested each website for errors by placing a product in the shopping cart to simulate an online purchase and, in some cases, using a VPN to complete the checkout process to mimic customers based in North America.
-We analyzed checkout flows against a list of 26 criteria related to checkout form design, mobile optimization, localization, and buyer trust and security.
+We tested each website for errors by placing a product in the shopping cart to simulate an online purchase and, in some cases, using a VPN to complete the checkout process to mimic customers based in different countries.
+We analysed checkout flows against a list of 26 criteria related to checkout form design, mobile optimisation, localisation, and buyer trust and security.

-We also analyzed the top 217 global B2C subscription websites that offer digital content and physical goods, based on website traffic from Crunchbase.
+We also analysed the top 217 global B2C subscription websites that offer digital content and physical goods, based on website traffic from Crunchbase.
 The sample included the following categories of subscription websites: media and streaming, file sharing, fitness apps, food delivery, e-learning, and news.
 We excluded B2B subscription websites where pricing is often tailored to individual clients, adult entertainment platforms, and online gambling websites.

-Lastly, we surveyed 216 consumers in North America to uncover insights around current shopping behaviors and trends, payment preferences, and factors that affect the checkout experience.
+Lastly, we surveyed 870 consumers in Europe across eight markets to uncover insights around current shopping behaviours and trends, payment preferences, and factors that affect the checkout experience.